Group 5

 Dr. Ahmad Wisdom Aoude’s journey into dentistry was truly a family affair, shaped by a deep-rooted passion from a young age.
 He proudly earned his doctorate in dentistry from the renowned University of Montreal, but what truly sets him apart is his insatiable hunger for knowledge and skill enhancement.
 Dr. Aoude embarked on a remarkable educational journey, which included specialized training in conscious sedation, orthodontics, advanced Invisalign techniques, implantology, radiology, endodontics, and periodontics.
 His commitment to excellence extends to his active participation in both local and international dental conferences, including the prestigious GP Summit of Invisalign.

 As a testament to his dedication, Dr. Aoude holds memberships in esteemed dental organizations such as the Association of Dental Surgeons of Quebec (ACDQ), the College of Dentists of Quebec (ODQ), and the Canadian Dental Association (ADC).
-What truly distinguishes him is his multidisciplinary approach to dentistry, where he seamlessly navigates general dentistry, Invisalign, orthodontics, implantology, dental esthetics, surgery, wisdom tooth extraction, endodontics (root canal treatments), periodontics, and sleep apnea therapy.
-Notably, he brings five years of expertise in Invisalign, orthodontics, implantology, surgery, prosthodontics, root canal treatments, and fillings, making him a trusted professional dedicated to delivering comprehensive dental care.
+What truly distinguishes him is his multidisciplinary approach to dentistry, where he seamlessly navigates general dentistry, Invisalign, orthodontics, implantology, porcelain veneers, dental esthetics, surgery, wisdom tooth extraction, endodontics (root canal treatments), and periodontics, and sleep apnea therapy.
+Notably, he brings a decade of experience in Invisalign, orthodontics, implantology, surgery, prosthodontics, root canal treatments, and fillings, making him a trusted professional dedicated to delivering comprehensive dental care.
 Dr. Aoude’s accomplishments and commitment to his craft shine brightly in Montreal’s dental landscape.

 Dental Bridge FAQs